Parole is a major part of a prisoner's interaction with the criminal justice system, and is linked to long-run prisoner outcomes.

 Increasing mothers' labour supply in a child's preschool years can cause a reduction in time investments that lead to a negative direct effect on mid-childhood and teenage outcomes.
 But as mothers' work hours increase, income will rise.

-This paper examines the effects of skill advantages at age six on different types of parental investments, and long-run outcomes up to age 27.
+This paper examines the effects of early skill advantages on parental beliefs, investments, and children’s educational outcomes measured up to age 27.

 We study local employment, establishment density, and establishment size across industries delivering final consumption, which comprise a substantial fraction of production, shape local amenities, and pay different wages.